What are short-term orders?

 How are short-term orders different from long term orders?

 Short-term orders are different than long-term orders on the v4 open source software because short-term orders only stay in-memory up to 20 blocks.
-Short-term orders are only in state until after Good-Till-Block (aka expiry, even if fully-filled or cancelled).
-Meanwhile, long-term orders are stateful orders that live in the in-memory orderbook.
+Short-term orders are only valid until after the chain passes the Good-Till-Block parameter (aka expiry, even if partially-filled or cancelled).
+Meanwhile, long-term orders are stateful orders that persists in the in-memory orderbook until filled, expired, or canceled.

 Why can short-term orders only be Good-Till-Block (GTB)?